Vervious/gpt/README.md

 It seems to be the best yet.

 > [!NOTE]
 > *Retroactive Note 2/25*.
 Important caveat: these experiments are still in the "reusing weights" regime, i.e., the entire block is reused in every layer.
 This architecture is somewhat worse when we don't reuse weights.
-For why I reuse weights, see the earlier comment on combinator calculuses.
+For why I was reusing weights here, see the earlier comment on combinator calculuses.
+At some point we do stop reusing weights, thankfully, because it's unclear how much results in this regime generalize.

 #### Other designs